-The rise of information technology in the last few decades has lowered the marginal cost of collecting, processing and using information for decision-making (Brynjolfsson et al., 2011; Brynjolfsson and McElheran, 2016a and 2016b; Agrawal et al., 2018), originating the eruption of the Big Data revolution and data-driven decision making (DDD hereafter) over traditional decision making based on intuition.
-In a sense, the drastic increase in the quantity and quality of data available to managers has triggered a change in management practices with the sights set on improving decision making, thereby increasing investment returns and the profitability of adopters.
+Over the last few decades, the rise of information technology (IT hereafter) has lowered the marginal cost of collecting, processing and using information for decision-making (Brynjolfsson et al., 2011; Brynjolfsson and McElheran, 2016a and 2016b; Agrawal et al., 2018).
+Most recently, this has originated the eruption of the Big Data revolution and the spread of data analytics, consequently, enabling data-driven decision-making (DDD hereafter) over traditional decision-making based on intuition.
+In the words of Jim Barksdale, the former CEO of Netscape, a good maxim for modern management practice is: "If we have data, let's look at data.
+If all we have are opinions, let's go with mine."